gaoyuankidult/nonogram/README.md

 # Nonogram
-Rules and solvers Nonogram ("picross" or "oekaki") puzzles.
+Rules and solvers for Nonogram ("picross" or "oekaki") puzzles.